Canon 1D C vs M3

 Studio photographers will appreciate that the Canon 1D C (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DC and the M3 have been discontinued, but can regularly be found used on eBay.
 The M3 was replaced by the Canon M6, while the 1DC does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D C vs M3